ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 ```
 NotificationBuilder builder = new NotificationBuilder("This is the notification's text!");
 ```
-You can also configure the notification with some other optional settings, such as:
+You can also configure the notification with some other optional settings.

-We use SettingBuilder for creating all optional settings, BuilderFactory to get builder (FirefoxWebBuilder, ApnsBuilder, GcmBuilder etc) and TargetBuilder for constructing Target..
+Use SettingBuilder for creating all optional settings, BuilderFactory to get builder (FirefoxWebBuilder, ApnsBuilder, GcmBuilder etc) and TargetBuilder for constructing Target..

-Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extral optional settings introduced for Apns and GCM
+Functionality added for FirefoxWeb, ChromeWeb, SafariWeb, ChromeAppExtension and extra optional settings introduced for Apns and GCM as shown below :

 ```

+// Older approach
 builder.setMessageURL(urlToBeIncludedWithThePushNotification)
 	.setTarget(deviceIdArray, userIdArray, platformArray, tagNameArray)
 	.setAPNSSettings(badge, category, iosActionKey, payload, soundFile, APNSNotificationType)